qdrant/landing_page/qdrant-landing/content/documentation/private-cloud/private-cloud-setup.md

 <aside role="status">Network storage systems like NFS or object storage systems such as S3 are not supported.</aside>

 - **Permissions:** To install the Qdrant Kubernetes Operator you need to have `cluster-admin` access in your Kubernetes cluster.
-- **Locations:** By default, the Qdrant Cloud Agent and Operator pulls Helm charts and container images from `registry.cloud.qdrant.io`.
+- **Locations:** By default, the Qdrant Operator Helm charts and container images are served from `registry.cloud.qdrant.io`.

 > **Note:** You can also mirror these images and charts into your own registry and pull them from there.

 ### CLI tools

-During the onboarding, you will need to deploy the Qdrant Kubernetes Operator and Agent using Helm.
+During the onboarding, you will need to deploy the Qdrant Kubernetes Operator using Helm.
 Make sure you have the following tools installed:

 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 * [helm](https://helm.sh/docs/intro/install/)